AndrzejDOTLangowDOTski/VibeCoded_Chrysalis_PoC_Detection_Attempt_20260204.ps1/README.md

 AI written (but working) Chrysalis Detection Script with Self-Elevation + Persistent Admin Window based on Rapid 7 and Kaspersky PoC info.

-Asks for admin privilages, do not trust me - make sure you analyze the code before running.
+Asks for admin privilages, do not trust me - make sure you analyze the code before running it.
 I am taking no responsibility for your system / PC etc.

 Run the script from its folder with